 I actually found a recipe for egg fast frozen custard at I Breathe I’m Hungry while egg fasting last year.
 That recipe, however, doesn’t incorporate the egg whites.

 So, you have to find another way to eat the missing whites.
 You could just sandwich the frozen custard between two egg fast meringue cookies.
 But, you’d have to make a batch of cookies first.

-Since my egg fast custard using the whites, there it’s a perfect egg fast treat all by itself.
-I don’t cook the egg whites.
+Since my egg fast custard uses the whites, it’s a perfect egg fast treat all by itself.
+However, I don’t cook the egg whites.

-If that bothers you, you may want to skip this recipe.
+If that bothers you, you may want to skip this low carb ice cream recipe.
 Instead, I blend a cooked yolk mixture into stiffly beaten egg whites.

 Lots of people eat raw eggs and raw egg whites are used to make cake frosting.
 You really don’t have anything to worry about.
 Chances are pretty slim that you’ll get sick from eating eggs not fully cooked.

 I’ve discovered that slightly freezing a sugar free ice cream mixture before processing results in a better texture.
 So, I put the mixture into the freezer for two hours first.
 After the first hour, I gave it a little stir to blend in the frozen edges.